Exchange traded products: Admission guidelines

 Product labels and naming considerations

-Licensed exchanges should encourage naming that helps retail investors clearly differentiate between the different types of risks associated with the different types of ETPs – in particular, the difference in risks between:
+Licensed exchanges must be satisfied that issuers have adopted appropriate product trading names and descriptions for their ETPs.
+These can help retail investors clearly differentiate between investment strategies and risks associated with the different types of ETPs – in particular, between:

-• passive and active investment strategies
+- passive and active investment strategies, and

 Licensed exchanges should satisfy themselves that the product’s trading name is generally true to label and supports the labelling conventions in Table 1 and Table 2 below.
 This includes:

-• applying the labels to the trading name of the ETP (the name that appears on the licensed exchange’s website, in marketing materials and the PDS)
+- applying the labels to the trading name of the ETP (the name that appears on the licensed exchange’s website, in marketing materials and the PDS)

-• where other terms are used in the product’s name – satisfying themselves that this is appropriate as part of their assessment that the name is ‘true to label’
+- where other terms are used in the product’s name – satisfying themselves that this is appropriate as part of their assessment that the name is ‘true to label’

 We expect that licensed exchanges will have rules that implement the primary and secondary labels.
 If a licensed exchange has any concerns about potential misleading and deceptive conduct or disclosure defects, including in relation to the name of the product, those concerns should be referred to ASIC for review.